| G. Pricing and Revenue of Religious Materials. Along with its TV broadcasts, Three Angels also distributes

 fact and law was recently discussed by the Illinois Supreme Court,

-the issue presented cannot be accurately characterized as
+where they noted that if: the issue presented cannot be accurately characterized as

 either a pure question of fact or a pure question of law and,